Explore virtual reality with your phone

 Read on for our beginner’s guide to VR – including the best phones to experience it with.

-The Samsung Galaxy S7 and S7 edge are premium choices for a mobile VR experience.
-Combined with the amazing Gear VR headset, you can access a world-class range of content that’s constantly being updated by Samsung and Oculus, who partnered with them to create the headset.
+With its stunning 5.8-inch rounded-corner Infinity Display, the Samsung Galaxy S8 is a premium choice for a mobile VR experience.
+Combine it with the amazing Gear VR headset and you can access a world-class range of content that’s constantly being updated.
 Play immersive and interactive games, view videos and photos as if you’re in them, and much more.

 Get in gear